I’ve heard about snakes and their importance to the ecosystem so many times that I should be less scared of them by now.

 |USDA hardiness zones:|| 4-9

-Many people cultivate mugwort plants due to their eye-catching silverish leaves, but did you know snakes hate these plants?
+Many people cultivate mugwort plants due to their eye-catching silverish leaves, and some make fermented plant juice, but did you know snakes hate these plants?

 Strong smells of wormwood will deter snakes, so growing these plants as borders is an excellent idea.

 Full sun and well-draining soil will ensure the healthy growth of mugwort plants.

 3. West Indian Lemongrass

 Lemon grass belongs to the grass family and is an excellent snake deterrent.
 It’s native to Sri Lanka, so you can cultivate it outdoors year-round if you live in warm climates.